Heather Perry - Conservation and Museum Manager

 Sophie Coles - Conservator (Archives)

-I currently work with the archive material at the centre which consists mainly of books, parchment and paper documents, and photographic materials.
-My role involves surveying the objects in the collection to assess their condition, repairing priority items assigned by the Archivists at the centre and helping to maintain the collection.
-I also undertake contract project work as part of the CMAS team and for a range of private clients.
+I undertake contract project work on archive materials as part of the Conservation Museums Advisory Service team and for a range of private clients.
+Alongside this I care for the archive material held at the Wiltshire and Swindon History Centre which consists mainly of books, parchment, paper documents, and photographic materials.
+My role involves surveying the objects in the collection to assess their condition, remedial conservation work on priority items assigned by the Archivists at the centre and helping to maintain the collection by monitoring environmental data and Integrated Pest Management.

 I really enjoy working with such a variety of materials and playing my small part to help preserve Wiltshire's history for current and future generations.